GokerOzenc93/YAGO_V1.03/README.md

 ## OpenCascade Integration

-OpenCascade.js is loaded dynamically to avoid build issues with WebAssembly modules.
+OpenCascade.js is loaded from CDN to avoid WebAssembly bundling issues.
+The library is loaded dynamically at runtime via script injection.
 If OpenCascade fails to load, the application falls back to Three.js primitives.

 ### Creating Geometry